Create Platformer on Scratch 3.0

 Great job!
 You now know how to make a basic platform game.
 Continue to discover new techniques and game strategies.
 You can even share your project with the Scratch community.
 There’s so much fun stuff to do!

-Read more about our online coding classes for kids, or contact our Admission Team to learn which course is best for your student’s coding journey.
-You can also read more about how we use Scratch to teach coding.
+You can also read more about how we use Scratch to teach beginner coding.